+Principle 5.
+Veracity

+Occupational therapy personnel shall provide comprehensive, accurate, and objective information when representing the profession.

+The Principle of Veracity refers to comprehensive, accurate, and objective transmission of information and includes fostering understanding of such information.
+Veracity is based on the virtues of truthfulness, candor, honesty, and respect owed to others (Beauchamp & Childress, 2019).
+In communicating with others, occupational therapy personnel implicitly promise to be truthful and not deceptive.
+For example, when entering into a therapeutic or research relationship, the service recipient or research participant has a right to accurate information.
+In addition, transmission of information must include means to ensure that the recipient or participant understands the information provided.

 Principle 6.
-Occupational therapy personnel shall provide comprehensive, accurate, and objective information when representing the profession.

-Veracity is based on the virtues of truthfulness, candor, and honesty.
-The principle of veracity in health care refers to comprehensive, accurate, and objective transmission of information and includes fostering the client's understanding of such information (Beauchamp & Childress, 2009).
-Veracity is based on respect owed to others.
-In communicating with others, occupational therapy personnel implicitly promise to speak truthfully and not deceive the listener.
-By entering into a relationship in care or research, the recipient of service or research participant enters into a contract that includes a right to truthful information (Beauchamp & Childress, 2009).
-In addition, transmission of information is incomplete without also ensuring that the recipient or participant understands the information provided.
-Concepts of veracity must be carefully balanced with other potentially competing ethical principles, cultural beliefs, and organizational policies.
-Veracity ultimately is valued as a means to establish trust and strengthen professional relationships.
-Therefore, adherence to the Principle also requires thoughtful analysis of how full disclosure of information may impact outcomes.
+Fidelity